455 23rd Street, Ogden, Utah

 Welcome to Weber-Morgan Health Department Vital Records.
 Our mission is to provide official, raised seal, Birth, Death, Marriage, and Divorce Certificates for all legal purposes including passports.

 8:00 a.m. to 5:00 p.m.

-Please have your application in to the service counter by 4 p.m.
+Please have your application and a valid ID in to the service counter by 4 p.m.

 Applications received after 4 p.m. will be processed the following business day.

 Book copy - $25